 Do the new face masks rules include visors and face shields?

-In England, currently there is no official government guidance about whether a visor or face shield can be worn as an alternative to a traditional cloth face mask.
 A face covering is defined by the government as "something which safely covers the nose and mouth".
 They add: "You may also use a scarf, bandana, religious garment or hand-made cloth covering but these must securely fit round the side of the face."

 Why does my hairdresser wear a face shield?

-In England, people who work in "close contact services" like hairdressers, spas, beauty salons, tattoo and photoshoot studios have been told to wear a face shield.
+In England, people who work in "close contact services" like hairdressers, spas, beauty salons, tattoo and photoshoot studios have been told to also wear a face shield.
 According to the government website: "This should take the form of a clear visor that covers the face and provides a barrier between the wearer and the client from respiratory droplets caused by sneezing, coughing or speaking.
 Visors must fit the user and be worn properly.
 It should cover the forehead, extend below the chin, and wrap around the side of the face."